archivesunleashed/archivesunleashed.org/content/aut/pyspark.md

 ### Import error: RecordLoader not found

-If you built pyaut yourself, it is important that you zip them while the files are in the current directory.
-Otherwise the files will be zipped with their path names attached, making them inaccessible to PySpark.
+If you built AUT yourself, it is important that you zip them without their path names attached.

 So, instead of :

 ```bash
 zip -r src/main/python pyaut.zip
 ```

 use

 ```bash
 (cd src/main/python && zip -r - .) > pyaut.zip
 ```